jqnatividad/qsv/docs/whirlwind_tour.md

 the CSV file line by line.
 This also means it can gather statistics on arbitrarily large files, as it does not have to load the entire file into memory.[^2]

-But can we get more descriptive statistics?
+But can we get more summary statistics?
 What's the variance, the modes, the distribution (quartiles), and the cardinality of the data?
 No problem.
 That's why `qsv stats` has an `--everything` option to compute these more "expensive" stats.
 Expensive - as these extended statistics can only be computed at the cost of loading the entire file into memory.